FAQ - Masks

 No. Face shields provide no protection from inhaling the virus and are primarily for preventing the virus from getting into your eyes during medical procedures.
 Face shields are not a substitute for masks or face coverings and should only be used in addition to face coverings or masks.

-Yes, unless they have received a university-issued medical exemption, as outlined in the Mask and Face Coverings Policy.
+Yes.
 For example, faculty members may ask a student who refuses to keep on their mask to leave their classroom.
-Repeated violations may be referred to the Student Conduct Committee, Human Resources or Faculty Affairs and may be subject to disciplinary action.
+Repeated violations may be referred to the Dean of Students Office, Human Resources, or Faculty Affairs and may be subject to disciplinary action.
+(Date Added: 07.27.20)

 Wearing a mask or face covering is about protecting others and a fundamental part of our Community of Care principle.
 Additionally, limiting the spread of the virus allows the university to resume some normal operations, including in-person classes without the need to return to full remote instruction.
 Without taking these steps, the University jeopardizes its ability to operate at the greatest capacity possible.